quat1024/garden/garden/htm.md

 `bar` is called where the first argument is an array of all literal strings, and the rest of the arguments are the values of all substitutions between the literals.
 It's called in a varargs way.
 If the template literal begins/ends with a `${}` substitution, JS will pass an empty string before/after it, so that the number of literal strings is always one more than the number of substitutions.

-There's two patterns when writing a function intended to be used with template literal syntax.
-You can capture all the substitutions with a spread operator:
+When writing a function intended to be called with this syntax, you can capture all the substitutions with the varargs syntax:

 ```js
 function bar(statics, ...subs) { ... }